char16t/right-now/README.md

 Sequentially complete the remaining tasks that appear in the list.
 Thus, you have prepared a sandwich unnoticed by yourself.
 You can also do with complex tasks that you don't fully understand.
 The system will guide you step by step to the result.

+You can also do several independent tasks in parallel.
+Detailing both will help you see only the actions that are available to you for each of them.
+It works and is very convenient.

 ### Specification

 Properties of each task: